56kcloud/docker-windows-server/README.md

 This is part of the Docker for Window Servers series from [56K.Cloud](www.56k.cloud) This exercise is about configuring Windows Servers for a Docker development environment.

+The complete tutorial can be found here - https://www.brianchristner.io/configure-windows-server-for-docker-development/

 Requirments

 * Windows Server OS: Server 2016 (Core and GUI), 1709 and 1803